netosabre24/challenge-17/README.md

 # Credit Risk analysis

 # Overview
-The purpose of this analysis is to build multiple supervised machine learning algorithms that will predict cases of fraud for credit transactions.
-These algorithms will help loan companies predict high risk transactions and to optimize lending.
+The purpose of this data analysis is to build multiple supervised machine learning algorithms that will predict cases of fraud for credit transactions.
+This will aid loan companies predict high risk transactions.